porres/pd-cyclone/README.md

 ### About This Repository And Its Goals:

 This repository was forked from Fred Jan Kraan's at Cyclone 0.2 beta stage and is releasing new Cyclone versions starting at Cyclone 0.3.
 The location of this repository is: https://github.com/porres/pd-cyclone.
 This repository is faithful to the original goal of Cyclone in creating an external Pd package with a collection of objects cloned and compatible to Max/MSP objects.
+Max compatibility was always the main goal of cyclone and nothing really changed.
+No incompatibilities should arise between cyclone 0.3 onwards with earlier versions.
+Releases from this repository are stable and offer many fixes and improves stability from earlier versions.

 This repository/project is open to collaboration to anyone who wishes to work according to the key and central goal of Max/MSP compatibility.
 Please get in touch if you're willing to collaborate (one possible way is through the Pd-list https://lists.puredata.info/listinfo/pd-list).
 Another way is just by sending Pull Requests to this repository.